Keyboard shortcuts

 The entry points in the pg-el library are documented below.

-(with-pg-connection con (dbname user [password host port]) &body body)
+(with-pg-connection-plist con (dbname user &key args) &body body)

 A macro which opens a TCP network connection to database DBNAME, executes the BODY forms then disconnects.
-See function pg-connect for details of the connection arguments.
+See function pg-connect-plist for details of the connection arguments ARGS.

 (with-pg-connection-local con (path dbname user [password]) &body body)